casesjerome/bresenham-calculator/README.md

-# dda-calculator
+# bresenham-calculator
-A simple dda calculator program that can perform the DDA line generation algorithm as well as plot the points afterwards.
+A simple bresenham calculator program that can perform the Bresenham line generation algorithm as well as plot the points afterwards.